BaseWheels/frontend/docs/introduction/problem-solution.md

 ### 4. Pure RNG Gacha Is Unfair

 Traditional gacha systems rely entirely on luck:

-*   Two users can spend the same amount.
+- Two users can spend the same amount
-*   One gets a rare item, the other gets nothing.
+- One gets a rare item, the other gets nothing
-*   There is no guaranteed progress.
+- There is no guaranteed progress

 This creates frustration and discourages long-term collectors.